magiclane/magiclane-maps-sdk-for-flutter-docs-context7/guides/6_search/01_get-started-search.md

 );
 ```

-Set the `searchAddresses` to false in order to filter non-relevant results.
+Set the `searchAddresses` and `searchMapPOIs` to `false` in order to filter non-relevant results.

+The complete list of predefined categories are available and can be accessed using the static `GenericCategories.categories` getter which returns a `List<LandmarkCategory>` collection.

+The `addStoreCategoryId` method returns a `GemError` value that can have the following values:

+- `GemError.success`: the category was added successfully.

+- `GemError.notFound`: the specified category or landmark store does not exist.

+The modified `SearchPreferences` with custom categories can be used in all search methods.

 ### Search on custom landmarks